FreeRCT/FreeRCT/doc/data_format.rst

   14       1      2-     platform_type                  Platform type.
   15       1      5-     max_number_trains              Maximum number of trains at the roller coaster.
   16       1      5-     max_number_cars                Maximum number of cars in a train.
-  17       2      6-     reliability_max                Maximum reliability factor (in percents of a percent).
+  17       2      6-     reliability_max                Maximum reliability (in range 0..10000).
-  19       2      6-     reliability_decrease_daily     Daily reliability decrease (in percents of a percent).
+  19       2      6-     reliability_decrease_daily     Daily reliability decrease (in range 0..10000).
-  21       2      6-     reliability_decrease_monthly   Monthly decrease of the maximum reliability (in percents of a percent).
+  21       2      6-     reliability_decrease_monthly   Monthly decrease of the maximum reliability (in range 0..10000).
   23       4      3-     texts                          Texts of the coaster.
   27       2      1-     <derived>                      Number of track piece definitions (called 'n').
   29      4*n     1-                                    The track piece definitions (references to ``TRCK``).